segment-boneyard/socrates/README.md

 # Socrates

-Socrates is a real-time markdown and editor.Check out the [demo](http://socrates.io).
+Socrates is a real-time markdown editor and previewer.
+Check out the [demo](http://socrates.io).

 Although it updates in real time, its not a perfect etherpad.
 It behaves best when edited by a single person at a time.